kdh4970/yoso_ros2/README.md

 ## info
 ROS2 wrapper of panoptic segmentation model YOSO(You Only Segment Once)
-need to download validation set from below original source and place it to model zoo directory.
+need to download pth file.

+For the parallel prediction for each camera, multi-processing is used.